ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 A firmware password does not mitigate this issue since it requires keyboard access, and thus needs the T2 chip to run first.

+If the attack is able to alter your hardware (or sneak in a malicious USB-C cable), it would be possible to achieve a semi-tethered exploit.

 ## Exploitation

 ```bash